 |This crew have already taken a casualty|

-The same applies to things like PIAT and Panzerschreck crews and any other similar teams, like this British 2" mortar team looking to lay smoke on the bridge:
+Weapon teams for the PIAT and Panzerschreck and other similar teams, like the British 2" mortar team below, are all based on the 40mmx40mm standard support base.

-Even as an experienced player I like to have my platoon organised in a way that is easy to see how the unit is structured.
-For this I have created platoon boards, which are a very useful tool when introducing new players or running demonstration games.
+As your platoons start the game off the table you will need a way to keep them organised until you are ready to deploy them.
+Even as an experienced player I like to have my platoon organised in a way that is easy to see how the unit is structured and to know what is left to deploy.
+For this I have created platoon boards, which are particularly useful when introducing new players or running demonstration games.
 These make it very easy to organise the figures and then keep them off-table ready for deployment.
 You can see how I made the Platoon Boards here.

 For general game play there are a few essentials.
 Starting with the patrol phase you will need a set of patrol markers.
+You can use any marker you think appropriate to represent these.
 I downloaded these great patrol markers from John Bond's Wargaming Stuff, if you are not familiar with John's work he makes some of the most inspiring terrain and scenery (and his miniature painting rises to the same level).
 You can find a file for his Patrol Markers here.